JimMarshall35/stm32-audio/README.md

 There's also a some code i've written to control shift registers, allowing 16 LEDS to be controlled from only three pins using two shift registers.
 This will form the basis of a tr-606  style sequencer for a drum machine

-Unlike atmel studio STM's "cube" IDE will generate code for you to initialize any peripherals you might want to use using a GUI and comes with a hardware abstraction library.
+Unlike atmel studio, STM's "cube" IDE will generate code for you to initialize any peripherals you might want to use using a GUI and comes with a hardware abstraction library.